freestyle-sh/freestyle-astro-template/README.md

 Astro is the web framework for building content-driven websites like blogs, marketing, and e-commerce.
 To learn more, visit [their documentation](https://docs.astro.build/en/concepts/why-astro/)

 ## Developing Locally
+> Please note that cloudstate is not persistent during local development.

 install dependencies
 ```